Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool adds campaign-level negative keywords, specifies they apply to every ad group, and explicitly distinguishes the sibling tool for ad-group-level negatives.
-The purpose is specific and unambiguous.
+The description clearly states it adds campaign-level negative keywords that apply to all ad groups, and distinguishes from the sibling tool for ad-group-level negatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.